-Maiden Over

-When a bowler has no runs scored by the batsman from any of his deliveries.
+Maiden Over any of his deliveries.

-Nightwatchman

-A player sent in to bat who generally bats down the bottom of the order but is promoted up the order usually near the end of a day's play when a wicket has fallen.
+Nightwatchman A player sent in to bat who generally bats down the bottom of the order but is promoted up the order usually near the end of a day's play when a wicket has fallen.